dhchenx/mmkit-features/doc/image_features_extraction.md

 The module aims to provide commonly used methods to obtain image features for convenience of use.
 The implmented methods in this toolki are far from comprehensive; therefore, users can implement their image feature extracting methods for specific purposes.

-The types of image features include deep learning-based features, LBP features and BOW features using ImageNet.
+The types of image feature include deep learning-based features, LBP features and BOW features using ImageNet.

 ### 1. Deep learning-based features extraction